the-Drunken-coder/Meshtastic-pinger/README.md

    Only `target_node` is required; all other values honor sensible defaults or can be provided through environment variables.

-3. Plug in the Meshtastic radio and the USB GPS module.
-The radio port will be auto-detected by matching its description (e.g., “Meshtastic”, “T-Beam”, “USB Serial”) unless you set `meshtastic_port`, and the GPS module can be explicitly configured via
-   `gps_port` or automatically detected if its description contains GPS-related keywords.
+3. Plug in both devices.
+The radio port is now fully auto-detected (it looks for keywords like “Meshtastic”/“T-Beam” and assumes the other COM port is your GPS), while the GPS reader still allows overriding `gps_port` when needed.

 4. Run the pinger with: